 - The law determines there is a substantial public interest, but we will always consider and take appropriate measures to safeguard your rights and privacy before doing this; or

 - Processing is necessary for the purposes of preventative or occupational medicine, for assessment of the working capacity of an employee

 - How we share information that we collect

-We may pass your personal data to associate companies, agents, and service providers to administer the service provided such as assessing suitability, resources required, payment of salary/commission/bonus, pension providers, health and safety, insurance and to manage our relationship with you.
+We may pass your personal data to associate companies, governmental revenue services, agents, and service providers to administer the service provided such as assessing suitability, resources required, payment of salary/commission/bonus, expenses, attendance, pension providers, health and safety, insurance and to manage our relationship with you.
 Any third parties that we may share your data with are obliged to keep your details securely.
 When they no longer need your data to fulfil this service, they will dispose of the details in line with Dornan’s secure disposal procedures.

 If we offer you products or services from other organisations and you take these products you will be entering into a contract with the organisation concerned.
 These contracts safeguard the security and confidentiality of your information and restrict further use by the organisations for their own purposes.
 Organisations we work with may be assessed for adequacy of their security controls.